status-im/help.status.im/docs/en/using-status/about-status-messages.md

 When you communicate with someone on the Status app, your messages, attachments, sender metadata, group chats, and group metadata are all end-to-end encrypted.

 Status incorporates the [Perfect Forward Secrecy :octicons-tab-external-16:][perfect-foward-secrecy]{:target="_blank"} (PFS) encryption mechanism, ensuring that encryption keys change on every message.
 If your keys are compromised, only the associated message is compromised.
-All previous and future messages remain private.
+All previous remain private.

 !!! info
     Status messaging protects your privacy in one-to-one communications, chat groups, public chats, and Communities.